 - (1) In General.
-An attorney disciplined for conduct identified in RCFC 83.2(c) may be: - (A) disbarred from the court; - (B) suspended from practice before the court: - (C) publicly or privately reprimanded; - (D) required to provide restitution or pay monetary sanctions; or - (E) subjected to other such disciplinary action as the circumstances may warrant. - (2) Sanctions Under Other Provisions.
+An attorney disciplined for conduct identified in RCFC 83.2(c) may be: - (A) disbarred from the court; - (B) suspended from practice before the court; - (C) publicly or privately reprimanded; - (D) required to provide restitution or pay monetary sanctions; or - (E) subjected to other such disciplinary action as the circumstances may warrant. - (2) Sanctions Under Other Provisions.
 Assessment of damages, costs, expenses, or attorney fees under RCFC 11, 16, 37, or 45, 28 U.S.C. § 1927, or similar statutory provisions are not disciplinary sanctions within the meaning of this rule and are not governed by this rule.

 - (e) Attorney's Duty to Notify the Court of a Conviction or Discipline Imposed by Another Court. - (1) In General.
 An attorney admitted to practice before this court must notify the clerk in writing within 14 days of the attorney's: - (A) conviction by another court of a serious crime; - (B) disbarment or suspension by another court; or - (C) disbarment on consent or resignation from the bar of another court while an investigation into an allegation of misconduct is pending. - (2) Contents of Notification.
-The notification must include: - (A) the name of the court imposing the conviction or discipline; - (B) the date of the court's action; - (C) the docket number; - (D) the offense committed; and - (E) the discipline imposed. - (f) Standing Panel on Attorney Discipline. - (1) In General.
+The notification must include: - (A) the name of the court imposing the conviction or discipline; - (B) the date of the court's action; - (C) the docket number; - (D) the offense committed; - (E) the discipline imposed; and - (F) the attorney's current address.

+(f) Standing Panel on Attorney Discipline.

+- (1) In General.
 All disciplinary matters will be referred to a Standing Panel on Attorney Discipline. - (2) Members. - (A) Appointment.
 The chief judge will appoint three judges to the standing panel to serve staggered three-year terms, with the initial appointments being for one-, two-, and three-year terms and all subsequent appointments being for three-year terms. - (B) Eligibility for Reappointment.
-A judge who has served on the standing panel for three years will not be eligible for appointment to another term until three years after the termination of his or her last
+A judge who has served on the standing panel for three years will not be eligible for appointment to another term until three years after the termination of his or her last appointment.

-- appointment. - (C) Chairperson.
+- (C) Chairperson.
 The standing panel will designate one of its members to serve as the chairperson. - (3) Unavailability of a Standing Panel Member. - (A) To Hear a Particular Matter.
 If a member of the standing panel is unable or unavailable to hear a particular matter, the chief judge will appoint another judge to be a member of the panel for that matter. - (B) To Complete the Member's Term.
-If a member of the standing panel is unable to complete the remainder of his or her term, the chief judge will appoint another judge to serve the remainder of the term. - (g) Initiating Disciplinary Proceedings. - (1) Docketing.
-Consistent with RCFC 83.2(l), the clerk will maintain an attorney disciplinary docket and will assign a number to each matter. - (2) Referring Matters to the Standing Panel.
-The clerk must refer to the standing panel: - (A) any information received from another court concerning a member of this court's bar involving disbarment, suspension, disbarment on consent, or resignation from the bar of another court while an investigation into an allegation of misconduct is pending; and - (B) any complaint regarding attorney misconduct received from a judge or special master of the court or a member of the public. - (3) Appointing Investigatory Counsel. - (A) In General.
-The standing panel may appoint the court's staff attorney or other appropriate court personnel to investigate allegations of misconduct. - (B) Role of Investigatory Counsel.
-In conducting a disciplinary investigation, the investigatory counsel may:
+If a member of the standing panel is unable to complete the remainder of his or her term, the chief judge will appoint another judge to serve the remainder of the term.

+(g) Initiating Disciplinary Proceedings.

+- (1) Docketing.
+Consistent with RCFC 83.2(l), the clerk will maintain an attorney disciplinary docket and will assign a number to each matter at the time of referral to the standing panel. - (2) Referring Matters to the Standing Panel.
+The clerk must refer to the standing panel: - (A) any information received from another court concerning a member of this court's bar involving disbarment, suspension, disbarment on consent, or resignation from the bar of another court while an investigation into an allegation of misconduct is pending; and - (B) any complaint regarding attorney misconduct received from a judge or special master of the court or a member of the public.